-At Vancouver 2010 Moyse won bobsleigh gold with pilot Kaillie Humphries, a historic first for Canada in the women’s event.
-They finished first in each of the four heats, breaking the start record twice and the track record three times.
+At Sochi 2014, Moyse won her second straight Olympic bobsleigh gold medal with pilot Kaillie Humphries, coming from behind in the final heat to become the first women’s bobsleigh team to successfully defend an Olympic title.
+At Vancouver 2010 they had been the first Canadian women to win Olympic bobsleigh gold, finishing first in each of the four heats while breaking the start record twice and the track record three times.
 That was Moyse’s second Olympic appearance after finishing fourth with Helen Upperton at Turin 2006, less than six months after she had been recruited to bobsleigh.

 After both the 2006 and 2010 Winter Games, Moyse switched up her training to build her endurance.
 She went from needing six seconds of pure speed and power to push a bobsled to 80 minutes of running in rugby.
 Moyse went on to be the leading scorer of the 2006 Women’s Rugby World Cup.
 At the 2010 Women’s Rugby World Cup she tied for most tries scored in the tournament.
 But she also broke her right ankle in Canada’s final game of the tournament.